khalidryder777/BART---Abstractive-Summarization-and-KeyBERT---KeyWord-extraction-pipelines/README.md

       [[{'summary_text': 'Taylor ate with Ariel during their break between classes.
 They went to a local pizza shop to get a quick bite.
 They ate there'}]
       [[{'summary_text': 'Taylor talked with Sam and Jessie as they waited for their professor to start the lecture.
 They made plans about what they would do'}]

-## Vi.
+## VI.
 Unpacking and storing the values iteratively
 ```python
 x2 = []
 for i in range(len(x1)):